No. 02 · Nurse-led

 Is there downtime?

-Expect mild swelling for 24–48 hours and possible bruising for up to a week.
-Most clients return to work the same day.
-The real result settles at 14 days — that’s when we review.
+Mild swelling for 24 to 48 hours.
+Possible bruising for up to a week.
+Most clients go back to work the same day.
+The real result settles at 14 days.
+That’s when we review.

 What if I don’t like it?

 Hyaluronic filler is reversible.
-We review every result at 2 weeks and adjust or dissolve as needed.
-I keep dissolving enzyme on site — that’s a real safety net, not just marketing.
+I review every result at 2 weeks.
+Adjust or dissolve as needed.
+Dissolving enzyme is on site.
+A real safety net.
+Not marketing.

 How long does dermal filler last?